How much does it cost to explore Slovenia?

 Groceries and Dining

 Our grocery expenses were lower than in some of the other European countries we visited recently.
-We were eating out a bit more (you’ll know why when you read our food journey guide on Slovenia) but also because having our own car meant we could buy more in bulk.
+We ate out a bit more (you’ll understand why when you read our food journey guide on Slovenia), but also because having our car allowed us to buy more in bulk.

-Our cheapest meal cost us EUR12.00 at Orient Express in Ljubljana (two mains, a shared salad and a shared drink).
+Our cheapest meal cost us EUR12.00 at Orient Express in Ljubljana (two mains, a shared salad, and a shared drink).
 The most expensive dining bill came to EUR33.27 at Hiša Polonka in Kobarid (two mains, a shared dessert and two drinks).
-Both restaurants are excellent options if you like to try traditional Slovenian food.
+Both restaurants are excellent options if you’re looking to try traditional Slovenian cuisine.

 Transport